How to plan ahead with your Flexible Spending Account (FSA)

 - In short, you will be reimbursed for any eligible expenses incurred before the date of your retirement.

-- Under current IRS regulations, any remaining funds in the account must be forfeited.
+- Any remaining funds in the account must be forfeited back to your employer.

 - Any expenses you incur after your period of employment will not be eligible for reimbursement.

 As an FSA account holder, you only have so much time to spend your FSA funds before you leave!
 This is a perfect opportunity to get that medical procedure you’ve been putting off, visit a qualifying medical specialist or plan a physical exam.
 Why not start this next phase of your life with a clean bill of health and a new outlook?